Friday, January 17, 2025

 My siblings have called me an idol worshiper because I now have Catholic beliefs.
 I was, along with my siblings, raised in a Baptist family.
 After much study and reflection on my own life, I find Catholic beliefs are no different from Baptist beliefs.
 The difference between Catholic and Baptist is not in beliefs but in how we worship.
 Catholicism is more spiritual than Baptist worship.
 To my siblings, I ask do you think of our Mother, who was raised in a Catholic family, as an idol worshiper; to my one sibling who married a Catholic man, do you think of him as an idol worshiper, and how about your children who are Catholic, are they idol worshipers?

 My wife and I are under 2 Flags, from 2 Countries, of 2 Cultures, but of 1 Heart.
-Families should also be of one heart and that heart should be nurtured through love and respect.
+Families should also be of one heart and that heart should be nurtured through love, respect for each other, caring for each other and sharing that love, respect and caring with all those we come in contact with.
+In my heart, mind and soul, family and home are both one and the same.
+Family is not people, Home is not a place; they are both feelings and emotions that are born out of respect, love and caring.

 No comments: